| Duration: | 10 Day(s) - 9 Night(s) |

 Day 3: City Tour & Kuang Si Waterfall

-Starting at 8 am visit Phou Si morning Market where you will see such variety of local products on offer
+Starting at 8:00 AM, visit the Phousi Morning Market, where you will see a wide variety of local products.

 Accommodation: Luang Prabang Inn Hotel (Deluxe Room)